 Unit of Relative Permittivity

-The relative permittivity is nothing but the ratio of the absolute permittivity of medium to absolute permittivity of vacuum.
+The relative permittivity is nothing but the ratio of the absolute permittivity of medium to the absolute permittivity of vacuum.

 Relative Permittivity of Different Mediums